Importin α: Functions

 While this nuclear import process does make up the majority of the functional role of importin α proteins, several other important functions have been shown to be mediated by importin αs including gametogenesis, development, heat shock response, protein degradation, and viral pathogen infection.

 Gametogenesis has been shown to be greatly influence by importin α proteins in multiple different ways.
 Animal models using Caenorhabditis elegans, Drosophila melanogaster, and higher order mammal organisms have shown that importin α is abundant in developing gametes, and mutations that cause functional alterations lead can lead to gamete defects and sterility.
 In bovine models, knockout of importin α encoding genes has been shown to prevent development of fertilized embryos to the blastocyst stage, thus preventing proper embryonic development and leading to death of the organism.
 Importin α has also been implicated in the development of heat shock response in Drosophila embryos.
 Additionally, Importin α import has been shown to regulated protease function, including that of Taspase1, a degrader of leukemia proteins.

 Taken together, it is clear that importin α proteins are absolutely crucial to proper cellular functioning, and mutations of these proteins can have many disastrous and potentially lethal effects.

 Role in viral pathogenicity

 Studies have linked importin α with the recognition and import of some viral nucleoproteins, including those of the influenza A virus.
-Influenza A is a unique pathogen is that it uses the hosts cellular machinery to carry out genetic replication, and therefore must have a mechanism to enter into the nucleus to perform this replication.
 It has been discovered that the Influenza A virus accesses this host machinery via a NLS like sequence toward the N-terminus of the viral nucleoprotein that can be recognized by importin α class proteins.
 This sequence occurs within the first 20 amino acid positions of the viral nucleoprotein and contains clusters of basic amino acids, much like those found in host NLS sequences and the importin α IBB domain.
 Because of this structural similarity, influenza A viral nucleoprotein is able to be imported into the nucleus of its host and take over replication machinery to proliferate.
 Simian Immunodeficiency Virus (SIV) is also known to take advantage of the importin α pathway via a NLS like sequence.